williaz/TechRefresher/AWS.md

 #### CloudFront
 - CDN, global content delivery newowrk
 - served by the closest edge
-- no data transfer charge for tranf between region and edge
+- no data transfer charge for tranfer between region and edge
 - use cases:
   - caching static asset
   - accelaerating dynamic contnent
   - helping protect against DDoS attachs: with AWS shield and WAF
   - Improving security
+    - CloudFront delivers your content from each edge location and offers the same security as the Dedicated IP Custom SSL feature.
+      - SNI Custom SSL relies on the SNI extension of the Transport Layer Security protocol, which allows multiple domains to serve SSL traffic over the same IP address by including the hostname which the viewers are trying to connect to.
   - Accelerating API calls
   - distributing software
   - streaming video: 4K